 View on Google Maps Book this experienceBoston, officially the City of Boston, is the state capital and most populous city of the Commonwealth of Massachusetts, as well as the cultural and financial center of the New England region of the United States.

-Learn moreCharlestown is the oldest neighborhood in Boston, Massachusetts, in the United States.
+Learn moreCharlestown is the oldest neighborhood within the city of Boston, Massachusetts, United States.
 Originally called Mishawum by the Massachusett tribe, it is located on a peninsula north of the Charles River, across from downtown Boston, and also adjoins the Mystic River and Boston Harbor waterways.

 Learn moreMillennium Tower is a 60-story, 684-foot-tall residential skyscraper in Boston, Massachusetts, United States.
 Construction began in 2013 at the site of the former flagship store for Filene's in Downtown Crossing and was completed in 2016.